 For the texts of novels, poetry, short stories, and other literary genres search the library catalog.

-The amount of scholarly research done on artists of all types varies greatly.
-Generally, there will be more scholarly research on artists who are well-known in their field, have been around for a while, and have an established body of work, but there are exceptions to this rule!
+The amount of research done on artists of all types varies greatly.
+Generally, there will be more scholarly/reputable sources available on artists who are well-known in their field, have been around for a while, and have an established body of work, but there are exceptions to this rule!

 There are two main approaches you can take for your research: